quevivasbien/quevivasbien.github.io/markdown/the_god_of_wisdom.md

 Serĉa was a bit at a loss.
 This Ben Abn 'the wise' was certainly an unusual character.

-"Well," Ben continued, "No use standing around here looking like a fleeced melon."
-(Serĉa had trouble imagining what a fleeced melon looked like.)
+"Well," Ben continued, "No use standing around here looking melon-like."
+(Serĉa had trouble imagining what it meant to be melon-like.)
 "We'd better get going before someone breaks the lift and we have to climb a ladder to get out of here."
 This last statement was accompanied with a ghoulish smile.

 ---